-Globally, illicit tobacco is a growing trade – some research indicates this could be up to 12% of world tobacco consumption.
+Globally, illegal tobacco is a growing trade – some research indicates this account for 11.2% of global tobacco consumption.

-The illicit tobacco market involves criminal gangs producing counterfeit cigarettes, cross-border smuggling and large-scale tax evasion.
-Read more about British American Tobacco’s view on illicit tobacco .
+The illegal tobacco market involves criminal gangs producing counterfeit cigarettes, cross-border smuggling and large-scale tax evasion.
+Read more about BAT’s view on illegal tobacco trade .

-Tackling illicit trade requires co-operation and understanding between legitimate tobacco companies, governments and organisations such as the World Customs Organisation, World Trade Organisation World Health Organisation, and the European Union.
+Tackling illegal trade requires co-operation and understanding between legitimate tobacco companies, governments and organisations such as the World Customs Organisation, World Trade Organisation World Health Organisation, and the European Union.

-Globally, we have used our expertise and knowledge of the tobacco supply chain to help governments and law-enforcers fighting the illicit tobacco market for many years.
-British American Tobacco New Zealand actively engages with the New Zealand Customs Service to assist in addressing illicit tobacco trade issues.
+Globally, we have used our expertise and knowledge of the tobacco supply chain to help governments and law-enforcers fighting the illegal tobacco market for many years.

 The illegal ‘chop-chop’ tobacco trade affects everyone in the New Zealand community.

-Unlike legal tobacco, Illicit tobacco is not required to meet manufacturing standards or quality controls, is not subject to excise, and can be sold without health warnings or age verification.
+Unlike legal tobacco, illegal tobacco is not required to meet manufacturing standards or quality controls, is not subject to excise, and can be sold without health warnings or age verification.